DaijuAiba/Cambodia-Microfinance/M&A/Report on event study analysis.md

 <br>
-The treatment variable represent M&A cases of MFIs.
-We create a dummy variable taking a value of 1 for MFIs if their shares are aquisitied by other shareholders, based on MFIs’ webpages and annual reports.
+The treatment variable represents M&A cases of MFIs.
+We create a dummy variable taking a value of 1 for MFIs if their shares are acquisitied by other shareholders, based on MFIs’ webpages and annual reports.
 Table 2 presents the number of M&A cases by years.

 <br>